 The NPFMC management plans classify each stock based on a tier system (Tiers 1-6) with Tier 1 having the greatest level of information on stock status and fishing mortality relative to MSY considerations.
 The Tier system specifies the maximum permissible ABC and the OFL for each stock in the complex (usually individual species but sometimes species groups).
+GOA and EBS P. cod are classified in Tier 3.
 The BSAI and GOA groundfish fishery management plans have pre-defined harvest control rules (HCR) that define a series reference points for groundfish covered by these plans.
 The overall objectives of the management plans are to prevent overfishing and to optimize the yield from the fishery through the promotion of conservative harvest levels while considering differing levels of uncertainty.